thehelvijs/nRF24L01-avr-bareminimum/README.md

 ```
 nrf24_start_listening();
 ```
-By default when there is something on RX register, this ISR gets triggered (PD2 pin)
+By default when there is something on RX register, this ISR gets triggered (PD2 --> IRQ)
 ```
 ISR(INT0_vect)
 ```